Your one stop shop for all things interactive narrative + AI!

 Date and time: August 16, 2024

-Virtual links: TBD
+Virtual links: Gather: HERE

 This workshop focused on exploring the utility of interactive narratives, think everything from classic text-adventures like Zork to modern Twine games, to fill a role as the learning environments of choice for language-based tasks including but not limited to storytelling.
 A few previous iterations of this workshop took place very successfully with hundreds of attendees, at NeurIPS 2018, NeurIPS 2020, & NAACL 2022.
 Since then, the community of people working in this area has rapidly increased.
 This workshop aims to be a centralized place where all researchers involved across a breadth of fields can interact and learn from each other.
 Furthermore, it will act as a showcase to the wider NLP/RL/Game communities on interactive narrative’s place as a learning environment.
 The program will feature a collection of invited talks in addition to contributed talks and posters from each of these sections of the interactive narrative community and the wider NLP and RL communities.